 social media to stress the importance of asking to see the parent dogs before purchasing a puppy.

 9.Write a Letter to the Editor!
 Writing a letter to the editor of your local newspaper is a great (and free!) way to get the word out about puppy mills.
 Just writing a few sentences about the local puppy mill problem and ways that people can help can make a huge difference!
 Here are a few examples of wonderful LTE’s, but feel free to write your own!
+Here is our special MothersDayLTE – just in time for Mother’s Day.

 If you need any help drafting a letter, you are more than welcome to contact us!
 You can also add bailingoutbenji.com to the end of your LTE to give your local citizens a place to go for more information!

 10. Start a Bailing Out Benji volunteer team!
-Starting in 2016 we were contacted by very passionate advocates in Texas, Pennsylvania and Nebraska who wanted to do more in their community!
+Starting in 2016 we were contacted by very passionate advocates in Texas, Arizona and Nebraska who wanted to do more in their community!
 Instead of reinventing the wheel, they asked to become volunteers for us!
 We were happy to oblige and have successfully educated thousands of people in 11 different states, while

 putting out some much needed puppy mill awareness PSAs.
 If you are interested in starting a volunteer team in your state, please contact us!